 Scuds with shrimp and ideal tank mates

-Scud can be kept in communal tanks but you may encounter issues in which they are competing for resources or being preyed upon by larger fish.
+Scud shrimp can be kept in communal tanks but you may encounter issues in which they are competing for resources or being preyed upon by larger fish.
 If kept in an aquarium with shrimp, gammarus tends to reproduce at a higher rate potentially causing an infestation, and overfeeding on vegetation.
-There have also been reports of gammarus preying on shrimp fry, which may make the presence of scuds in a shrimp tank undesirable.
+There have also been reports of gammarus preying on shrimp fry, so it may be best to keep scuds and shrimp in separate tanks.
 Keeping freshwater isopods and amphipods together may be more successful as both species are highly prolific yet require low maintainance, and are unlikely to prey on each other.
 Scuds and freshwater snails are also generally safe to keep in the same tank, and they both make a great addition to a self-sustained planted ecosystem or jarrarium.

 Where to buy live gammarus and scud cultures